MicroSui/microsui-lib/README.md

 - `sign.c`:
   Core implementation of the message signing logic using `monocypher` and `compact25519`.
+- `utils.c`:
+  Useful complementary functions to be used by other library functions or by the user.

 ### 📂 Public Headers (`/include`)

 - `microsui/sign.h`:
   Public API header exposing the MicroSui Sign functions.
+- `microsui/utils.h`:
+  Public API header exposing useful complementary functions.

 ### 📦 Dependencies (`/lib`)